fjellsoftware/javafunctionalutils/README.md

 in java version 17, as well as providing some immutable data structures with a signature that reflects their immutability.

-Here is an example of what the code might look like when using Opt from this library instead of the java standard library's Optional:
+Here is an example of what the code might look like when using Opt from this library:

 ```java